syncfusion-content/blazor-docs/blazor/combobox/grouping.md

 The text is linked with the firstName and LastName, which is achieved by defining a new variable and passing the value with the desired format with the help of the `get` and `set` methods.

+In this following example, the FullName variable is defined with the `get` and `set` methods.
+The get method returns the concatenation of the FirstName and LastName variables, with a space in between.
+This allows you to display the full name in the user interface and update the FirstName and LastName variables when the user changes the full name.

 {% highlight cshtml %}

 {% include_relative code-snippet/grouping/text-with-first-and-last-name.razor %}